How to Tenderize Steak with Salt

 These cuts are traditionally a bit rougher around the edges and harder to make tender.
 Your guests will be impressed with your new found culinary skills when you apply them to this carnivorous adventure.

-Before you tenderize a steak with salt, you will need a few simple supplies, which are very easy to find because you may already have most of the items needed in your pantry.
+Before you start this process, you will need a few simple supplies, which are very easy to find because you may already have most of the items needed in your pantry.

 - Steak - You choose it by yourself or consult your butcher